Ticket #10785 (closed defect: fixed)

 Please mention Python version .

-• summary changed from json-rcp ticket.putAttachment results in 'unicode' object has no attribute 'data' to json-rpc ticket.putAttachment results in 'unicode' object has no attribute 'data'.
+Summary: json-rcp ticket.putAttachment results in 'unicode' object has no attribute 'data'json-rpc ticket.putAttachment results in 'unicode' object has no attribute 'data'

 Replying to olemis: